gabidoye/AWSAirbnbStreamPipeline/README.md

 This is the starting point of the pipeline, where the Producer Lambda function generates or receives Airbnb booking data.
 The generated data is then sent to an Amazon SQS queue for temporary storage and queuing.
 This allows for decoupling of data production and consumption, providing a buffer that handles incoming data at scale.

-#### Amazon SQS (Simple Queue Service):
+#### Amazon SQS (Simple Queue Service) with DLQ:

 The SQS service acts as a message queuing system that temporarily stores the booking data pushed by the Producer.
-It ensures that the messages are securely held until they can be processed, handling any fluctuations in load and preventing data loss.
+It ensures that the messages are securely held until they can be processed, handling any fluctuations in load and preventing data loss.A Dead Letter Queue configured to capture messages from AirbnbBookingQueue after 3 unsuccessful delivery attempts, ensuring no data is lost unintentionally.

 #### Amazon EventBridge: